biasmv/pv/doc/mol.rst

   Returns true when the atom was imported from a HETATM record, false if not.
 This flag is only meaningful for structures imported from PDB files and will return false for other file formats.

+.. function:: pv.mol.Atom.occupancy()
+              pv.mol.AtomView.occupancy()

+  Returns the occupancy of this atom.
+In case this value is not available, null will be returned.

+.. function:: pv.mol.Atom.tempFactor()
+              pv.mol.AtomView.tempFactor()

+  Returns the temperature factor (aka B-factor) of this atom.
+In case this value is not available, null will be returned.

 Bond
 -----------------------------------------------------------------------------------------